Cynthia Erivo

-Early life and education
+Early life

-Erivo was born on 8 January 1987 to Igbo Nigerian immigrant parents in Stockwell, London, England.
-Her mother Edith was 15 years old when the Nigerian Civil War broke out, with Erivo saying that "she's not necessarily a refugee, but [...] her home was ravaged, and they were on the run to find safety."
+Cynthia Chinasaokwu Onyedinmanasu Owezuke Amarachukwu Echimino Erivo was born on 8 January 1987 to Igbo Nigerian immigrant parents in Stockwell, London, England.
+Her mother, Edith, was 15 years old when the Nigerian Civil War broke out, with Erivo saying that "she's not necessarily a refugee, but [...] her home was ravaged, and they were on the run to find safety."
 Both of Erivo's parents arrived in the UK in their early twenties and they separated when she was very young.
-Following this, she and her younger sister Stephanie were raised by their mother, a nurse.
-They were disowned by their father when Erivo was 16 and she remains estranged from him.
-She named her production company Edith's Daughter as a tribute to her mother.
+Following this, she and her younger sister Stephanie were raised by Edith, who worked as a nurse.
+They were disowned by their father when Erivo was 16 years old, and she remains estranged from him.
+She named her production company Edith's Daughter in tribute to her mother.

 Erivo attended La Retraite Roman Catholic Girls' School in Clapham Park.
-As a child, she had roles in Brecht's Caucasian Chalk Circle, and later appeared on television in Trust Me, I'm a Teenager.
 Her confirmation name is Perpetua.
+As a child, she had roles in Bertolt Brecht's Caucasian Chalk Circle, and later appeared on television in Trust Me, I'm a Teenager.
 She began a music psychology degree at the University of East London in 2004.
 However, a year into her degree, she applied to the Royal Academy of Dramatic Art (RADA) and transferred there upon acceptance.
 She graduated from RADA with a bachelor's degree in acting in 2010.

 Career

-2011–2014: Early theatre work
+2011–2017: Early career and The Color Purple

 Erivo first appeared in roles on British television programmes such as Chewing Gum and The Tunnel.
 Her first stage role was in Marine Parade by Simon Stephens at the Brighton Festival.
 Her first musical role was in John Adams' and June Jordan's I Was Looking at the Ceiling and Then I Saw the Sky at Theatre Royal Stratford East.
-On Sunday, 9 December 2012, Cynthia appeared in Alexander S. Bermange's and Stephen Clark's Living Every Day, which was performed as part of The 24 Hour Musicals Celebrity Gala at the Old Vic in London’s West End.
+On Sunday, 9 December 2012, Cynthia appeared in Alexander S. Bermange's and Stephen Clark's Living Every Day, which was performed as part of The 24 Hour Musicals Celebrity Gala at the Old Vic in London's West End.

 In 2013, Erivo played the role of Celie Harris in the Menier Chocolate Factory production of The Color Purple, a role which Whoopi Goldberg originated onscreen.
 Erivo had previously portrayed Sister Mary Clarence / Deloris Van Cartier in a UK tour of the stage musical Sister Act, which Goldberg had also originated in its film adaptation.
 She is also featured on the soundtrack to the musical drama film Beyond the Lights, co-writing and performing the song "Fly Before You Fall".

 Erivo originated the role of Chenice in the West End musical I Can't Sing!, which opened at the London Palladium on 26 March 2014, garnering mixed reviews.
 The production closed on 10 May, just six weeks and three days after its official opening night.
 Erivo starred in the European premiere of Dessa Rose at London's Trafalgar Studios from July to August 2014, for which she was nominated as Best Leading Actress in a musical at the 2015 BroadwayWorld UK Awards.